Death Panels in Hospitals?

-As of 2013, in Ontario, Canada there will be no emergency medical procedures after 75 unless permission is given by a review board which only meet a few times a week.
+As of 2013, in Ontario, Canada there will be no emergency medical procedures after 75 unless permission is given by a review board which only meets a few times a week.

 “Oh, yes,” she replied, “we are seeing cutbacks throughout the services we provide.
 For example, we are now having to deal with patients who would normally receive dialysis can no longer be accepted.
 In the past, there was always automatic approval under OHIP for anyone who needed dialysis –not anymore.”
 So, what will be their outcome?

 “They will die soon without dialysis,” she stated.

-While details on specific operating procedures and schedules, Dr. Allen points out that most life-threatening emergencies do not occur during normal hospital business hours, and if there are emergencies that depend to be resolve within minutes or just few hours, the likely hood of getting these Panels approval in time to save a life are going to be very challenging and difficult, if not impossible she said.
+While details on specific operating procedures and schedules, Dr. Allen points out that most life-threatening emergencies do not occur during normal hospital business hours, and if there are emergencies that depend to be resolved within minutes or just a few hours, the likely hood of getting these Panels approval in time to save a life is going to be very challenging and difficult, if not impossible she said.

 “We haven’t been given a specific date –could be in January or July….but it’s after the American election…” This is shocking to any of us who will be 75 in Ontario this year.
-Her advice “Get healthy and stay healthy.
+Her advice is “Get healthy and stay healthy.
 We do not know the specifics of the actual implementation of the full care policies and procedures–“they haven’t filtered down to the local level yet.